 Let us be aware of China, of its culture, of its history, both past and present.
 Let us not gloss over the facts.
 Let’s be grounded in reality.
 But let us also look at things we can change, things we can improve.
 Let’s define the Chinese Dream, not by what it is, but what we want it to be.
 The Chinese Dream should be one of choice, of discovery, of constantly defining and redefining who we are, and what we are.
 It’s about improving ourselves, our society, our country.
 It’s about looking inside, to discover what we want and what we want to be proud of.
 And then, when we are ready, let us dream.. a Chinese Dream.

 About the Author:

-William Li is a practising English solicitor with London based firm, Marriott Harrison.
-He is the London Representative for the China Britain Law Institute (中英律师交流协会) and on the executive committee of Chinese Entrepreneurs Global (全球华人创业家联盟), a non profit organisation aimed at promoting entrepreneurship within the Chinese community in a global context.
+William Li is a practising English solicitor.
+He is also the London Representative for the China Britain Law Institute (中英律师交流协会) and on the executive committee of Chinese Entrepreneurs Global (全球华人创业家联盟), a non profit organisation aimed at promoting entrepreneurship within the Chinese community in a global context.